ramez17khaled/StatChill/README.md

 ## RUN Steps

-1. If you have Git installed, inor this step :
+1. If you have Git installed, ignor this step :
     ```sh
     git clone git clone https://github.com/git/git
     ```